 Lukas Schwarz (Lukas), Elias Schwarz (Elias), Susanne Wuest (Mother/Christine Metler), Hans Escher (Priest), Karl Purker & Elfriede Schatz (Red Cross Collectors)

 Goodnight Mommy was the second film for Austrian duo Severin Fiala and Veronika Franz.
 They had previously made the documentary Kern (2012) about iconoclastic German actor Peter Kern, as well as several short films.
-Goodnight Mommy gained some very good word of mouth at its appearance throughout various international film festivals in 2014 and 2015.
+Goodnight Mommy gained some very good word of mouth in its appearance at various international film festivals throughout 2014 and 2015.